Joe Biden Remembers His Son In His New Memoir

 Your purchase helps support NPR programming.
 How?

-This week, former Vice-President Joe Biden spoke with NPR's Michel Martin, promoting his new book that reflects on his late son Beau's battle with brain cancer.
+This week, former Vice President Joe Biden spoke with NPR's Michel Martin, promoting his new book that reflects on his late son Beau's battle with brain cancer.
 During the interview, Biden also told NPR he has "no plans" to run in the 2020 presidential election.

 Although Martin and Biden's conversation touched on many topics, it was apparent Beau's memory and presence continue to be at the forefront of his mind.